falco-gg/unreal-coding-conventions/README.md

 * Variables Section
+    * public
-* public constants
+        * constants
-* public static
+        * static
-* public fields
+        * fields
-* public `UPROPERTY`s
+        * `UPROPERTY`s

     * protected fields
-* same order as public fields
+        * same order as public

     * private fields
-* same order as public fields
+        * same order as public

 * Functions Section
     * public functions
         * ctor and dtor - I don't think I ever had to create a class with protected or private ctor/dtor in C++
         * operators
         * static methods
         * virtual overrides
         * virtuals
         * other functions
         * event handlers - methods starting with `Handle`

     * protected functions
         * same order as public functions

     * private functions
         * same order as public functions

 Within each of these groups, order members by logical groups when appropriate.